ufal/neuralmonkey/docs/source/machine_translation.rst

 vocabulary, but translation is an open-vocabulary problem.
 Byte pair encoding (BPE) enables NMT model translation on open-vocabulary by encoding rare and unknown words as sequences of subword units.
-This is based on the intuition that various word classes are translatable via smaller units than words.
+This is based on an intuition that various word classes are translatable via smaller units than words.
 More information in the paper https://arxiv.org/abs/1508.07909 BPE creates a list of merges that are used for splitting out-of-vocabulary words.
 Example of such splitting::